-A single male God, YHVH.
+- A single male God, YHVH.

-Universe darkness, void, no forms.
+- Universe darkness, void, no forms.

-Light created.
+- Light created.

-Firmament created - a rigid dome over the earth separating the earth and heaven.
+- Firmament created a rigid dome over the earth separating the earth and heaven.

-Dry land created.
+- Dry land created.

-Sun, moon, stars created.
+- Sun, moon, stars created.

-Creation of men and women, charged to obey the word of God
+- Creation of men and women, charged to obey the word of God

-God rests and sanctifies the Sabbath.
+- God rests and sanctifies the Sabbath.

-A serpent (evil one) corrupts humans, banishment from Eden (terrestial counterpart to heaven)
+- A serpent (evil one) corrupts humans, banishment from Eden (terrestrial counterpart to heaven)

-Battling brothers, Cain/Able
+- Battling brothers, Cain/Able

-God destroys humankind with flood to start over.
+- God destroys humankind with flood to start over.

-Iroquois (Northeast US area) Creation Story
+Iroquois (Northeast US) Creation Story

-upper world and lower world of darkness

-Sky Woman pregnant with twins falls into the dark lower world good twin and evil twin, fight even in the womb, when they are born Sky Woman dies good twin uses Sky Woman's head for sun, body for the moon good twin creates elements of the rest of the world good twin creates humans out of the dust, breaths spirit into them twins fight, good twin kills evil twin Evil Twin becomes the Evil Spirit a void of nothingness with one being, Juhwerta Mahkai, Doctor of the Earth He rubs off parts of himself to create the world Creates ants and creates a Person (Noo-ee, Buzzard) out of his eye Doctor of the Earth makes mountains, seeds, sun, moon, stars Doctor rubs off parts of his breast to make man and woman First people perfect, don't die, eat everything then each other - killed off falling sky Second people all gray - killed off Third people smoked - killed off Sun and Moon have a child, Coyote Seeurhuh, Older Brother, comes out of the North Older brother creates humans, gives them bows & arrows A Great Flood kills the people, some on Superstition Mnts turn to stone
+- upper world and lower world of darkness - Sky Woman pregnant with twins falls into the dark lower world - Turtle creates the earth island for Sky Woman to lay on - good twin and evil twin, fight even in the womb, - when they are born Sky Woman dies - good twin uses Sky Woman's head for sun, body for the moon - good twin creates elements of the rest of the world - good twin creates humans out of the dust, breaths spirit into them - twins fight, good twin kills evil twin - Evil Twin becomes the Evil Spirit

-Turtle creates the earth island for Sky Woman to lay on